-Again, I can’t emphasize enough that the above edits were continuously tweaked over 2 years.
+Again, I can’t emphasize enough that the above edits were continuously tweaked over several months.
 I’m not suggesting we made the edits above and then sat back and watched the performance improve.
 That’s not how this works.

 The edits were made continuously, month after month.
 Remember the Kaizen process!

-Below is a graph showing the cost per lead and the number of leads per quarter over the past 2 years.
+Below is a graph showing the cost per lead and the number of leads over time.

-You’ll notice the number of leads dropped in Q2 2017, but that’s only because the budget was reduced for external reasons.
+You’ll notice the number of leads dropped initially, but that’s only because the budget was reduced for external reasons.

 To put the 33% reduction into perspective, let’s compare the number of leads that you can get with a $5,000 per quarter budget ($1,666/month).
 With a 33% reduction in cost per lead, this dentist is now generating 51 more leads each quarter with the same exact budget!

-Obviously this didn’t happen overnight, but I hope now you can see the power of continuous improvement in your AdWords campaigns.
+Obviously this didn’t happen overnight, but I hope now you can see the power of continuous improvement in your Google Ads campaigns.